Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 The gay scene of Mykonos

 It might not be the exact location of the Mamma Mia movies, but it looks pretty close.
-We spend most our days in Mykonos hanging out at the Super Paradise and Elia gay beaches, which are located on the southern tip of the island.
+We spend most of our days in Mykonos hanging out at the Super Paradise and Elia gay beaches, which are located on the southern tip of the island.

-In terms of gay bars/clubs, these are located back in Mykonos town in the northwest side of the island.
+In terms of gay bars/clubs, these are located in Mykonos town on the northwest side of the island.
 Jackie O stole our hearts, with some of the funniest drag shows happening every evening in the summer months.
 Next door, Babylon offers a vibrant and exciting night out, filled with flashing lights and go-go dancers.

 Gay events in Mykonos

-The annual XLSIOR festival, which takes place each August, will have you singing Lay All Your Love On Me as you become overwhelmed by all the gorgeous topless speedo-clad gay hunks.
+The annual XLSIOR festival, which takes place each August, will have you singing Lay All Your Love On Me as you become overwhelmed by all the gorgeous, topless Speedo-clad gay hunks.
 This is one of the biggest and best gay beach parties in Europe.

-4. Gran Canaria in Spain
+3. Gran Canaria in Spain

 Gran Canaria is kind of like Spain's naughty step.
 Back when the Catholic Church held the nation by its throat, all criminals and social deviants were banished to the Canary Islands and left to their own devices.
 Those ‘deviants' included gay people, and naturally, many of them found themselves there.
-As generations developed, the island became a community of super tolerant folk.
+As generations developed, the island became a community of super-tolerant folk.
 Sure, the island is small.
 But what it lacks in size, it makes up for in heart.

 The gay scene of Gran Canaria